mollywilliams/grace-notes.github.io/_topics/rabbinical-exegesis.md

 to the authority of tradition.
 But it has to be remembered that while the teaching of Hillel was generally received, that of Shammai was not wholly repudiated.

-[1](#sdfootnote1anc) Edersheim, Alfred, *History of the Jewish Nation after the Destruction of Jerusalem under Titus*, Appendix VII.
-*Rabbinical Exegesis*